 For instance, multiple vulnerabilities in ERC-20 token contracts were unveiled [Pec18; Peca; Pecb].
 These contracts manage subcurrencies, so-called tokens, on the Ethereum blockchain.
 Such tokens can deal with large amounts of currency since they track the token balance of every token owner and mediate the exchange of tokens and Ether.
 Figure 7.8 shows an excerpt of the BEC token contract's code as an example of such an integer overflow vulnerability.
 When computing the total amount in Line 6, the contract uses an unchecked integer multiplication.
 If an attacker provides a very large value, the overflow will be triggered, and as a consequence, the amount variable will be set to a small amount.
 This effectively bypasses the balance check in Line 11, which verifies that the balance of the attacker is high enough to transfer the requested tokens as specified in the value parameter.
-This allows the attacker to transfer many tokens to an attacker-controlled account.
-Subsequently, the attacker can then attempt to exchange the tokens for Ether or other currency.
+This allows the attacker can then attempt to exchange the tokens for Ether or other currency.